volodymyrhudyma/blog/content/blog/connect-custom-godaddy-domain-to-netlify-website.md

   The CNAME records (stands for Canonical Name) is used to create an alias from one domain name to another domain name.

-Before we edit the **A** Record, we need to find out the IP Address for Netlify Servers.
+Before we edit the **A** Record, we need to find out the IP Address of Netlify Servers.

 According to the [Netlify docs](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-an-apex-domain), an IP Address is the following: **75.2.60.5**.